jayalmaraz/jay-almaraz.github.io/docs/management/introduction-to-activities.md

 ## Submitting Activity Reports
 {: .fs-10 }

 An Activity Report exists as the collection of Session Reports for the given activity and date.
+Reports can be access either through the _Timeline_ view on the Activities Console (for Program Managers and Activity Leaders) or through the _Activity Report_ page in the Volunteer section of the side bar.

 ![A labelled diagram of the Activities Console past Activity Report interface](./introduction-to-activities-assets/act-cnl-past-report.png)